Boss-Man-Dev/vrp_discord/README.md

   2. Navigate to the project directory in your terminal/command prompt.

-  3. Install the required Node.js dependencies by running the following commands:
+  3. Install the required Node.js dependencies  by running the following command:

     npm install
-    npm update

 ## Configuration Files